mmichal9/Laplacian_Blend/README.md

 Laplacian Blend
 ==============

-This is a simple Matlab script that blends together two images using Laplacian Pyramid Blending.
+This is a simple Matlab script that blends two images using Laplacian Pyramid Blending.

 # Sources of inspiration